dayanacavalcante/Obesity-Estimate/README.md

 ![](/Charts/DBSCAN.png)

 According to the chart, the highest risk group is Cluster 22.
 In this cluster there are 187 people.
 DBSCAN returns a better result, compared to previous clustering algorithms.
-Because with a more precise group it is possible to do a better job with a specific group of people.
+Because with a more select group it is possible to do more effective work.

 ```
       Gender        Age    Height      Weight  ...
 CALC                 MTRANS        NObeyesdad  Cluster